gedePakusadewa/6_computer_store_FE/PROGRESS.md

   - style
     - ~update style login~
   - add loading page
     - add loading icon between page
+  - cart order input not update
+    - when update order, the input number not updated

+### day 20
+- add API to generate random account and random ALL data
+- add API to generate random ALL data for demo user
+- add unit input in cart and its function
+  - ~add api to update unit data when trigger~
+  - add input number
+- add button to delete all data api user demo

+###  day 19

+- ~add delete ALL data API for demo user~
+  - ~create SP~

 ### day 18
-- add purchased customer product page
+- ~add purchased customer product page~
-  - add page tp view all purchasing product
+  - ~add page tp view all purchasing product~
-  - put this in cart
+  - ~create new page transaction~
   - ~create API to get data purchased~
 - ~add action button when user click pay~
   - ~add loading icon when in progress payment~